 Respecting human rights starts with a clear commitment towards human rights.
 Management should be the role model from top down by publicly pledging to uphold human rights in all operations.
 Companies should be transparent towards their stakeholders in not just their commitment, but their due diligence process as well.

 To achieve a well-functioning due-diligence process, cooperation and a wide range of expertise within the company are needed.
-Similarly, a lack of synergy (internally and among key third parties) can often cause delays in setting up a company’s human rights due diligence process This requires a clear formal process and organizational chart of ownership and accountability.
+Similarly, a lack of synergy (internally and among key third parties) can often cause delays in setting up a company’s human rights due diligence process This requires a clear formal process and organisational chart of ownership and accountability.
 Importantly, due-diligence requirements can be fulfilled without compromising a company's business priorities.
-Initial investments are often needed to create clear processes, and, above all, a change in organizational thinking toward human rights.
+Initial investments are often needed to create clear processes and above all, a change in organisational thinking toward human rights.

 Although many businesses are already taking positive actions and have key elements in place, they don’t often know how to integrate existing processes as part of the company’s human rights work.
 For example, a company’s code of conduct and the supplier code of conduct often contain human rights clauses.
 However, ethical guidelines are of minor practical importance unless they allow the company to terminate the contract for alleged or suspected human rights problems if deemed necessary.

 Setting up a functioning human rights due diligence process is not easy as there is no one-size-fits-all assessment or laboratory test to determine the cascading effects and human rights impacts.
 The field of human rights is also wide and includes a variety of involved and overlapping issues.
 Therefore, conducting a human rights impact assessment usually requires the help and support of a human rights expert.